makyfj/ProShop/README.md

 # ProShop

 - My first app with the MERN stack.
-- I followed a tutorial done by @bradtraversy

 # What did i struggle with
 - I definitely struggle with Redux but I was able to understand it and apply it in this project